 # How do countries around the world compare in terms of interpersonal trust?

 The World Value Survey allows cross-country comparisons of self-reported trust attitudes.
-The following visualization shows estimates of the share of survey respondents agreeing with the statement “most people can be trusted”.4 Countries can be added by clicking on the option at the top of the chart.
+The following visualization shows estimates of the share of survey respondents agreeing with the statement “most people can be trusted”.4 Countries can be added by clicking on the option at the bottom of the chart.

 As it can be seen, there are very large differences in levels, and trends tend to be fairly stable.
 For example, in China the share of people reporting to trust others is much higher than in Brazil – and this have been true across several surveys over the last couple of decades.